tyseraph/neutron_reaction/README.md

 - Basic test structure using `pytest`
 - Nuclide selection page embeds the local `nubase.html` table (stored in `src/neutron_reaction/data/nubase.html`) inside an interactive grid.
-  A multi-select dropdown is populated from this table so you can choose one or more nuclides for study.
+  Select a row directly from this table to choose a nuclide for study.

 ## Getting Started